 Fall in love with our affordable autumn rates by clicking here.

 Fall Foliage (feature photo): Max Chesnut

 Colours from the Stanley Park Seawall: Destination Vancouver / Hubert Kang

 Taste of the Tropics: Destination Vancouver / Andrew Chin Photography

 Burgoo Crab Bisque and Grilled Cheese: Burgoo Facebook Page

-Wintery Whale Watching: Tourism Vancouver / Prince of Whales Whale Watching
+Wintery Whale Watching: Destination Vancouver / Prince of Whales Whale Watching

-Sunset from the Grouse Mountain: Tourism Vancouver / Dave Delnea Images
+Sunset from the Grouse Mountain: Destination Vancouver / Dave Delnea Images